Aliases for C1QBP Gene

 GeneCards Summary for C1QBP Gene

 C1QBP (Complement Component 1, Q Subcomponent Binding Protein) is a Protein Coding gene.
+Diseases associated with C1QBP include rubella and multilocular clear cell renal cell carcinoma.
 Among its related pathways are Hemostasis and Formation of Fibrin Clot (Clotting Cascade).
 GO annotations related to this gene include transcription factor binding and mRNA binding.

 UniProtKB/Swiss-Prot for C1QBP Gene